Harold Shipman: Detection of murder

 Shipman was arrested on 7 September 1998, and was found to own a Brother typewriter of the type used to make the forged will.
 Prescription for Murder, a 2000 book by journalists Brian Whittle and Jean Ritchie, suggested that Shipman forged the will either because he felt his life was out of control and wanted to be caught, or because he planned to retire at age 55 and leave the United Kingdom.
 Police investigated other deaths that Shipman had certified and investigated fifteen specimen cases.
 They discovered a pattern of his administering lethal doses of diamorphine, signing patients' death certificates and then falsifying medical records to indicate that they had been in poor health.
 In addition, an abnormally large number of the deaths occurred around the same time of day (when Shipman was on his afternoon visits) and in the doctor's presence.

-In 2003, after Shipman had been convicted, a paper by statistician David Spiegelhalter and others found that Shipman's mortality rates had been broadly in line with national rates between 1988 and 1994, and started increasing in 1995.
+In 2003, three years after Shipman had been convicted, a paper by statistician David Spiegelhalter and others found that Shipman's mortality rates had been broadly in line with national rates between 1988 and 1994, and started increasing in 1995.
 They suggested that statistical monitoring could have led to an alarm being raised at the end of 1996, although not before, when there had already been 67 excess deaths of Shipman's female patients aged over 65, before reaching 119 in 1998, when suspicions were first actually raised.

 Trial and imprisonment

 Shipman's trial began at Preston Crown Court on 5 October 1999.
-He was charged with the murders of fifteen women by lethal injections of diamorphine, all between 1995 and 1998:
+He was charged with the murders of fifteen women by lethal injections of diamorphine between 1995 and 1998: